 As Chief Medical Officer of multi-hospital Memorial Hermann Health System, Dr. Michael Shabot has married the system’s demonstrated operational excellence with an audacious quality and safety agenda.
 The hospitals now routinely report stellar performance.
+This story was recorded live during the 2016 IHI National Forum.

 Mary Jane Kornacki: I’m here at the IHI Conference, the 28th Annual, in Orlando, Florida.
 It’s December 4.
 I’m here with Dr. Michael Shabot, who is a CMO of the Memorial Hermann Health System.